Rooted in five generations of history, we provide food that’s good for you, good for the land, good for our world.

 Glacier Ridge Farm is five generations of hard work, perseverance, and vision.
 We believe in a farm that promotes a healthy ecosystem, and a place that’s welcoming and hospitable to everyone.

-Regenerative agriculture is hard and time-consuming.
-But we know its worth it.
+Regenerative agriculture requires patience.
+It isn’t the most efficient way to farm, but we know it’s worth it.
 We hope that you’ll sit for a spell and share this place with us.

 In recognition of our commitment to these values, we are the proud recipients of a 2024 grant from American Farmland Trust’s Brighter Future Fund.